graysoncroom/InstagramPasswordCracker/README.md

 The slow speeds are due to the timeout and not the fact that this program is written in Python.

-This code is intended for educational purposes.
-Please DO NOT use this program for malicious purposes.

 The password list file provided must seperate passwords with a newline.